shirleyswirley/acoustic-variability/README.md

 To properly employ this code, however, each individual user should begin by verifying that it is working how they expect.
 Each individual user is also responsible for calculating the errors caused by any assumptions made in the code for their individual dataset and purpose.

-6/24/20: To see the latest developments to this code base, head to the develop branch, which currently has (preliminary) code to calculate S_v from time and depth-resolved temperature and salinity profiles.
+6/24/20: To see the latest developments to this code base, head to the develop branch, which currently has (preliminary) code to calculate <i>S<sub>v</sub></i> from time and depth-resolved temperature and salinity profiles.